Directed by: 26 + Directors

 Cast: See writers

 Now, even in the midst of all these awful sequences, there is some strong creativity hiding among The ABCs of Death.
-One of the most badass segments in which makes the whole experience damn near worth the trouble, is titled D is for Dogfight.
+One of the most badass segments in which makes the whole experience damn near worth the trouble is titled D is for Dogfight.
 The idea, the cinematography, and the music all just collide with brilliance in this sequence.
 It is by far my favorite out of them all.
 O is for Orgasm I could probably watch a thousand times.
-This segment utilized senses in sight and sound to make a masterfully depiction of death by the act of sex and/or erotic asphyxiation.
-It’s basically a three minute orgasm of the eyes and ears.
-Honorable mentions include Q is for Quack (very funy sequence), S is for Speed, C is for Cycle, and B is for Bigfoot.
+This segment utilized senses in sight and sound to make a masterful depiction of death by the act of sex and/or erotic asphyxiation.
+It’s basically a three-minute orgasm of the eyes and ears.
+Honorable mentions include Q is for Quack (very funny sequence), S is for Speed, C is for Cycle, and B is for Bigfoot.

 Overall, there are not enough successful sequences for me to recommend The ABCs of Death.
 Hats off to everyone involved because the idea is extremely ambitious, and I appreciate an ambitious failure than a lazy one.
 I’m sure for hardcore horror fans this will be a fun viewing experience, but the rest of us are left wanting.
 If borderline shock horror is something you are into, then I say go for it.
 If not, then I would suggest watching something else.